JieyuWu/ToyotaMod/Volkswagen.md

 ### Black Panda / Comma Two / Grey Panda
 To run the Community port, you MUST [install stock openpilot](https://github.com/commaai/openpilot/wiki/Installing-openpilot#install-openpilot) first.

-> Newer C2 may ship with NEOS 15.
+> Newer C2 ship with NEOS 15.
 You must have NEOS 14 for the Community port to work.
-See downgrade instructions in #volkswagen Discord pin.
+To downgrade use the following command via SSH: cd /data && rm -rf openpilot && git clone -b release2 https://github.com/jyoung8607/openpilot && cd /data/openpilot/installer/updater && rm update.json && wget https://cdn.discordapp.com/attachments/538741329799413760/774123747257876480/update.json && reboot

 **Automatic URL Install**
+(currently broken due to the NEOS update - use the method above until the fork is updated)
 If you're at the EON/Comma Two installer prompt and it's asking for a download URL, then use `https://volkswagen.opcfork.org/` instead of the comma URL.
 Continue the install using the normal methods and instructions.

 **Manual Install**